page_title_detailed

 • Specificity measures how effectively a test identifies that a person does not have breast cancer.

-The closer the test sensitivity and specificity get to 100 percent, the more likely it is that a person does or does not have breast cancer.
-At the same time, it’s important to know that a highly sensitive test could also bring a false-positive result, because it may pick up things that seem even slightly abnormal.
+The closer the test sensitivity and specificity approach 100%, the more likely it is that a person does or does not have breast cancer.
+At the same time, it is important to understand that a highly sensitive test could bring a false-positive result because it may pick up things that seem even slightly abnormal.
 Likewise, a test that is highly specific can overlook tissue that may be cancer and give a false-negative result.
 The most effective screening tests have both high sensitivity and high specificity.

-Below, we’ll walk you through three common screening and diagnostic imaging tests.
+Below, we’ll walk you through three common screening and diagnostic imaging tests: mammograms, ultrasounds, and biopsies.

 Mammograms

 Mammograms are x-ray pictures of the breast.
-They’re the most effective breast cancer screening method available today, looking across the broad groups of people who get screened for breast cancer.
+They are the most effective breast cancer screening method available today, looking across broad groups of people who get screened for breast cancer.

 Screening mammograms look for signs of cancer in people with no symptoms.
 Diagnostic mammograms are used if there are breast symptoms or changes seen on screening mammograms.
-Diagnostic mammograms can also be used to monitor people who’ve finished breast cancer treatment.
-It’s important to note that both screening and diagnostic mammograms consist of x-ray pictures of the breast, but they may differ in the types of pictures taken because they have different goals.
+Diagnostic mammograms can also be used to monitor people who have completed breast cancer treatment.
+Both screening and diagnostic mammograms consist of x-ray images of the breast, but they may differ in the types of pictures taken because they have different goals.

-Even though mammograms are the best screening tool we have, they’re not perfect, and additional tests are often needed to confirm a diagnosis.
-It’s possible for mammograms to have false-positive and false-negative results:
+Even though mammograms are the best screening tool we have, they are not perfect, and additional tests are often needed to confirm a diagnosis.
+Mammograms can sometimes have false-positive and false-negative results:

-• False-positive mammogram results tend to happen in younger women, women with dense breasts, women who’ve had breast biopsies, and women who have a family history of breast cancer.
+• False-positive mammogram results tend to happen in younger women, women with dense breasts, women who have had breast biopsies, and women who have a family history of breast cancer.

 • The likelihood of a false-positive mammogram is highest when you’re having your first mammogram.
-The odds of having a false-positive drop by about 50 percent once you have past mammograms available for comparison.
+The chance of having a false-positive finding drops by about 50% once you have prior mammograms available for comparison.

 • In women with dense breast tissue, false-negative test results are more likely.
 Dense breasts are more common in women under age 40, those with a low body mass index, and older women taking combination hormonal replacement therapy.